 IoT in Transportation is already a big business.
 Allied Market Research reported that the market was valued at $135 billion USD in 2016 and was expected to grow to $328 billion USD by 2023.

-IoT devices are deployed in a number of areas within the transportation sector, notably in traffic congestion systems, telematics systems within vehicles, tools and ticketing and security and surveillance to name but a few.
+IoT devices are deployed in a number of areas within the transportation sector, notably in traffic congestion systems, telematics systems within vehicles, tools and ticketing, and security to name but a few.

 IoT for transportation is the networking of objects via embedded sensors, actuators and other devices that gather and transmit data about real-world activities.
 The use of IoT enabled technology is changing the way that the transportation sector operates.
 We wish to take a closer look at some of the areas within the transportation sector that are utilising IoT to transform how transportation systems gather and make use of data.